Anna-Szymanska2/Makao/README.md

 ![Fig. 6 – game view, 4 was chosen to play](doc_images/img_5.png "Fig. 6 – game view, 4 was chosen to play")
 <p>Clicking the "Back to join game room" button changes the view to the panel where you can create a new game or join an existing one (Figure 3).</p>
 ![Fig. 7 – end of the game](doc_images/img_6.png "Fig. 7 – end of the game")</p>
-<p>vIf during the game one of the players leaves, the remaining players will be transferred to a panel with relevant information, where there is also a button "Back to join game room", which works the same way as in the ranking view.
+<p>If during the game one of the players leaves, the remaining players will be transferred to a panel with relevant information, where there is also a button "Back to join game room", which works the same way as in the ranking view. </p>
 ![Fig. 8 – player leaving](doc_images/img_7.png "Fig. 8 – player leaving")